Being a single mother often requires putting your education on hold in order to focus on your child.

 That is why various FREE scholarships are available for “moms returning to school”.

-Given below is a list of scholarship opportunities available for “non-traditional” students, including single parents who wish to further their education.
+Given below is a list of scholarship opportunities available for “non-traditional” students, including single mothers who wish to further their education.

 Helping Hands for Single Moms is a community-based non-profit organization offering unrestricted scholarships of up to $270 each month to help impoverished single mothers who lives in the Phoenix-Metro area pursue college degree and achieve financial independence.